stardew-access/stardew-access.github.io/getting-started.md

 Usually using your hoe or scythe works, so try those first.
 If you want to move more than one tile, hold down the key and you will hear your character moving.

-## the first days.
+## The first days.
 Getting Started
 Now that you're in the game, you can start being a farmer.
 To do this, you have to plant and to clean your farmland.